 Now, about Pinterest’s SEO — this is a critical step in making your Pins appear during searches.
 Use your descriptions smartly with relevant keywords and your Pins could easily become your number one source of website traffic.

-And of course, that doesn’t mean you can’t share something fun, but make sure it falls in line with your brand.
+And of course, that doesn’t mean you can’t share something fun, but make sure it falls in line with your real estate agent brand.

 Finding that balance can be tricky, but as long as you remember what your key message is, you can hone in on that.
 When they’re captivated and click on the Pin, that’s where the supplemental information will be to help them get the full picture.